konk22/katapult/README.md

   -u <uuid>, --uuid <uuid>
                         Can device uuid
-  -q, --query           Query Bootloader Device IDs (CANBus only) -v, --verbose         Enable verbose responses
+  -q, --query           Query Bootloader Device IDs (CANBus only) -msuinfo, -I, --msu-info
+                        Can be used instead of the -q key Works similarly to the -q key.
+It also returns the firmware version and microcontroller model.
+  -v, --verbose         Enable verbose responses
   -r, --request-bootloader
                         Requests the bootloader and exits